dncoble/dncoble.github.io/_posts/2025-01-17-Landau-Notation.md

 $$ 1 - \lim_{x\to a} \frac{r(x)}{g(x)} = \lim_{x\to a} \frac{f(x)}{g(x)} $$

 So the two definitions correspond exactly.
-(The inclusion of the absolute value in defn. __ is no big deal.)
+(The inclusion of the absolute value in defn. #6 is no big deal.)

 ## References

-In writing this blog I've pulled primarily from Concrete Mathematics, ch.
+In writing this blog I've pulled primarily from Concrete Mathematics (Graham, Knuth, and Patashnik), ch.
 9, and always chose their definitions when they conflict with other sources.
 This textbook is the only one I know of that defines big O first then describes the limiting 'condition' of $x\to 0$ or $x\to \infty$, as I do in defns.
 1-3.
 Other sources define both the inequality and bound in one step.